HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 4. Advanced Antenna Systems/section 4-4 Dipoles and Verticals.md

 #### Feed Point Magic: Controlling Impedance

 Want to match your antenna to different feed line impedances?
-The secret lies in where you connect your feed line. {{< link id="G9B08" >}} A dipole offers different impedances at different points along its length, giving you a natural impedance transformer.
+The secret lies in where you connect your feed line.
+A dipole offers different impedances at different points along its length, giving you a natural impedance transformer.

-> **Key Information:** *The feed point impedance of a 1/2 wave dipole steadily increases as the feed point is moved from the center toward the ends.*
+> **Key Information:** The feed point impedance of a 1/2 wave dipole steadily increases as the feed point is moved from the center toward the ends. {{< link id="G9B08" >}}

 <img src="../images/dipole-feed-points.svg" alt="Dipole Feed Point Variations" style="width: 350px; margin: 10px;">